DanilTsygolnik/learn_haskell/notes/mytempl_expl_pragma_cabal.md

 ```
 Warning: Packages using 'cabal-version: >= 1.10' and before 'cabal-version: 3.4' must specify the 'default-language' field for each component (e.g. Haskell98 or Haskell2010).
 If a component uses different languages in different modules then list the other ones in the 'other-languages' field.
 ```

+`ghc-options:`

+- `-threaded` -- Enables threaded runtime system.
+- `-rtsopts` -- Passes runtime system options to the executable.
+- `-with-rtsopts=-N` -- Sets the number of capabilities for the runtime system to the value specified after -with-rtsopts.

 ----